 List of Rates & What They Mean

 Listed on each memory card are a bunch of numbers and letters that show what each card is capable of.
-While SDHC and SDXC were once an important metric, it no longer matters with most cameras unless you need longer than 4GB of video recording.
-Then you’ll want SDXC which allows for 64-bit formatting.
-If you can’t find the SDXC written on your memory card, the trick to assure you get an SDXC card is to buy a card that is 64GB or larger.
+While SDHC and SDXC were once important metrics, they no longer matter with most cameras unless you need more than 4GB of video recording.
+Then, you’ll want SDXC, which allows for 64-bit formatting.
+If you can’t find the SDXC written on your memory card, the trick to ensure you get an SDXC card is to buy a card that is 64GB or larger.

 Class 10 / U1 – 10MB/s or 80mbps